Kuldeepkumarchandel/ESP_IDF_PROJECT/BLE/BLE_SCANNER/README.md

 # ESP32 BLE Scanner

-ESP32 BLE Scanner is a simple Bluetooth Low Energy (BLE) scanning application developed using ESP32S3 microcontroller.
+ESP Based BLE Scanner is a simple Bluetooth Low Energy (BLE) scanning application developed using ESP32S3 microcontroller.
 It scans for nearby BLE devices and logs the discovered devices' addresses.

 ## Features